 Our first pass at scoring involves leaning on our team of experts.
 We each score each finding and the JASP Tool takes the average of our team’s scores.
 This is based on the exact findings as they appear in our results.
 Its like an expert system.

-Our scoring infrastructure is built to accomodate multiple scoring models, including ones that are based on ML - and yes, we intend to go there.
+Our scoring infrastructure is built to accommodate multiple scoring models, including ones that are based on ML - and yes, we intend to go there.
 Long term, we believe that our approach to scoring will help our users to find the most important issues.